Titles and Roles

 Board certified in radiation oncology, Peter Rossi, MD, specializes in the treatment of prostate, endometrial and cervical cancers.
 His expertise is in the use of external radiation therapy and brachytherapy for treating tumors of the genitourinary tract and gynecological organs.
 He holds joint appointments in the Department of Urology and Radiation Oncology at the Emory University School of Medicine.

-Dr. Rossi is an associate member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute and he also holds memberships with the American Medical Association, the American Radium Society, and the American Society of Therapeutic Radiation and Oncology.
+Dr. Rossi is a clinical member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute and he also holds memberships with the American Medical Association, the American Radium Society, and the American Society of Therapeutic Radiation and Oncology.